Dan84/beerchallenge/README.md

   -MySQL

-  To run the application create a database in MySQL named randombeer, port is set to localhost:9090.
+  To set up the application create a database in MySQL named randombeer, port is set to localhost:9090.

-  These settings can be changed inresources/application.properties along with database username and password.
+  These settings can be changed in resources/application.properties along with database username and password.

+  Run as Java application.